-There are just 8 First Class seats in the cabin, spread across two rows, and arranged in a traditional 1-2-1 configuration.
-The 4 seats on the side are ideal for solo travelers (with 3 windows per seat) while the 4 seats in the middle are perfect for those traveling with a companion.
+There are just 8 First Class seats in the cabin, spread across two rows and arranged in a traditional 1-2-1 configuration.
+The 4 seats on the side are ideal for solo travelers (with 3 windows per seat), while the 4 seats in the middle are perfect for those traveling with a companion.
 If you are a solo traveler and you end up in one of the middle seats, you can pull up your divider between the seats for privacy.

 The decor feels warm, relaxing, and very German.
-A small vase with a single red rose is attached to each seat wall, next to the entertainment screen, which I particularly liked and you will find a small bar (with water, Champagne, and orange juice) located between the cabin’s front wall and the middle two seats in the first row.
+A small vase with a single red rose is attached to each seat wall, next to the entertainment screen, which I particularly liked, and you will find a small bar (with water, Champagne, and orange juice) located between the cabin’s front wall and the middle two seats in the first row.
 There are also several private lockers in the cabin’s front, with each passenger being assigned one locker upon boarding.

 The Best First Class Seat on Lutfhansa

 The First Class seat doesn’t feature a closed suite design, based on customer feedback.
 While visually less striking and impressive as enclosed suites, I did like the ‘open seat’ a lot, in fact, more than an enclosed suite as I don’t like being ‘locked up’ for hours in a small, sometimes claustrophobic box.
-And Lufthansa combines the best of both worlds since you can rise a partition to transform the seat in a suite with complete privacy if that’s your preferred seat configuration.
+And Lufthansa combines the best of both worlds since you can raise a partition to transform the seat into a suite with complete privacy if that’s your preferred seat configuration.

 The seat is extremely comfortable in all positions and features generous dimensions with a width of 31 inches (78 cm) and a pitch of 90 inches (230 cm).
 The Lufthansa A380 First Class seat ranks among the widest seats in the airline industry, and also has a little extra room compared to the First Class seats that you find on Lufthansa’s other aircraft (Boeing 747-8 and Airbus A330/A340).
-One armrest holds the seat controls as well as the control for the privacy screen, while the other armrest holds the handset for the in-flight entertainment system, a USB port, and two universal adapters.
+One armrest holds the seat controls and the control for the privacy screen, while the other armrest holds the handset for the in-flight entertainment system, a USB port, and two universal adapters.
 The window side of each window seat (or the central side of each middle seat) also features some storage boxes, a cabinet with the in-flight magazines, and a small fixed table (for drinks and snacks); it also holds a very large tray table which need be pulled out for any use.
 In front of the seat is a large retractable ottoman, which can be positioned to create the ideal footrest and doubles as a storage box.
-A 17-inch entertainment screen is fixed above the ottoman, which is on the small side considering some airlines now offer 30 inch TV screens.
+A 17-inch entertainment screen is fixed above the ottoman, which is on the small side, considering some airlines now offer 30 inch TV screens.

 Lufthansa First lass Amenity Kit

 The amenity kit is in a navy blue bag created by Jil Sanders.
-The bag contains the essentials (e.g. eye mask, earplugs, a comb, shoehorn, toothbrush, and toothpaste) as well as three tubes with La Prairie skin products.
+The bag contains the essentials (e.g., eye mask, earplugs, a comb, shoehorn, toothbrush, and toothpaste) as well as three tubes with La Prairie skin products.
 There are also bose noise-canceling headphones (you cannot keep these as the crew collects them before landing), a pair of slippers, and Van Laack branded pajamas.